processism/processism.github.io/resources.md

 <div class="key-insight">
 💡 <strong>The Invitation:</strong>
 This isn't just another philosophical system—it's a discovery that may fundamentally reshape how we understand reality.
-We invite you to examine, test, and apply these findings.
+I invite you to examine, test, and apply these findings.
 </div>

 **Continue to**: [Quick Start Guide](quick-start-guide) - begin your exploration of these fundamental patterns.

 ---

 *"We stand at the threshold of a new understanding.
-The patterns we've discovered may represent reality's deepest organizing principles."*
+The patterns I've discovered may represent reality's deepest organizing principles."*